xiaobai0324/local_manifests/README.md

-# CM for Meizu MX4 Ubuntu Edition
+# CM for Meizu MX4

 This is the local manifest for building; just clone into `.repo/local_manifests` and you should be all set.